gcovr/gcovr/doc/source/guide.rst

 If available, environment variable COVERALLS_REPO_TOKEN will be consumed and baked into the JSON output.

-If running ain a CI additional variables are used:
+If running in a CI additional variables are used:

 - In Travis CI: